allencharp/allencharp.github.io/_posts/2019-07-04-Raspberry-and-kali-linux.markdown

 The nmap command will be
 {% highlight bash %}
-nmap --script vulscan --script-args vulscandb=exploitdb.csv -sV www.baidu.com
+nmap --script vulscan -sV www.baidu.com
 {% endhighlight %}